wrode/Blog/_posts/2016-08-19-Smart contracts.md

 - Each enchanted document contains a list of all accounts and balances.
 - People own accounts, and can send their own bitcoins to other accounts.

-Below is an illustration of the bitcoin enchanted documents:
+Below is an illustration of one of the bitcoin enchanted documents:
 ![bitcoin]({{ site.url }}/assets/images/bitcoin.png)

 <!--Need to explain that the bitcoins are just the balances on the enchanted documents -->